Buying a home can be stressful. Often the biggest source of that stress? Understanding how much you can afford and sticking to that budget.

-While the terms pre-qualification and pre-approval are often used interchangeably — and their exact definitions may vary among lenders — it’s important you understand both when you start thinking about buying a home.
+For many homebuyers that means starting the mortgage process before you begin your home search.
+Mortgage pre-qualification and pre-approval are two ways you can better understand how much home you can afford.
+While the two terms are often used interchangeably — and their definitions may vary between lenders — it’s important you understand both when you start thinking about buying a home.

 What is pre-qualification?

 Pre-qualification is one of the first steps in your journey to buying a home.
 It is typically an informal process that relies on self-reporting basic information to a lender, including your income, assets, debt and potential down payment.
 Depending on the lender you choose to work with, pre-qualification can be done in person, over the phone or online.
 Based on the information you provide, you’ll receive an estimate of how much you can afford to pay for your new home.

 The upside of pre-qualification?
 It’s easy for just about anyone to get pre-qualified and it can happen in a matter of moments.
 Also, since there’s no hard inquiry involved, your credit score won’t take a hit.
 The downside?
 The amount you qualify for is really just an estimate and doesn’t carry much weight when presented to a seller.